kevingivens/site/content/blog/post8.md

 So you can see that 3 lines from a C++ file becomes ~12 lines of Cython.
-This isn't a major problem for small C or C++ libraries, but for large libraries with 1000's of interface files, writing Cython bindings for the entire library becomes
-a colossal task.
+This isn't a major problem for small C or C++ libraries, but for large libraries with 1000's of interface files, writing Cython bindings for the entire library becomes a colossal task.

 A second problem can arise when a C or C++ library is under heavy active development.
-Public interfaces may change significantly from one release to the next rendering your your hard-fought Cython bindings obsolete.
+Public interfaces may change significantly from one release to the next rendering your hard-fought Cython bindings obsolete.
 Like Sisyphus, you're plagued with the eternal task of keeping your bindings up to date with the latest release.

 One natural approach to resolving this dilemma to write a computer program that automatically generates these bindings for you, "on the fly", every time there is a new release of the underlying C or C++ library.
-It's this approach I want to discuss in this post.
+It's this approach I want to discuss in here.

 The essence of the idea is familiar for anyone who has studied compilers.
 If you want to transform data (in this case, code) from one language (C/C+) to another (Cython)